Fuse Box (album)

-Fuse Box was an AC/DC tribute album released in Australia in 1995 by BMG.
+Fuse Box is an AC/DC tribute album released in Australia in 1995 by BMG.
 The album compiled a selection of the country's more prominent alternative rock artists from the period.
 Most of these songs only appear on this album, except Ed Kuepper's "Highway to Hell", which he also recorded for his album A King in the Kindness Room.
 A live version of "Dirty Deeds Done Dirt Cheap" was included on Nitocris' 1995 "Epic Voyage" EP.
 The Meanies' version of "It's a Long Way to the Top" was released as a single, with a promotional video featuring the band playing on the back of a truck driving through the Melbourne CBD, an homage to the original clip.